toholdaquill/toholdaquill.github.io/95theses/thesis-6.md

 Let's go back to our Orwell test.
 Is the Internet cheap and simple?
 Or complex and expensive?

 Cheap and simple to use, yes.
 To publish.
 To copy.
-But from the Internet rise two columns of power out of reach of everyday man: The power of mass surveillance and targetted hacking.
+But from the Internet rise two columns of power out of reach of everyday man: The powers of mass surveillance and targetted hacking.

 Security is the Internet's Achilles hell.